umccr/infrastructure/cdk/apps/dev_worker/README.md

 ```

 ## Deploy the workflow with different parameters
-You can change any of the parameters seen in the `cdk.json` *context* attribute
+You can change any of the parameters seen in the `cdk.json` *context* attribute.
+Note setting parameters through -c will not change them in the file `cdk.json`.
+This behaviour is identical in `.stack_name`.
+To reset the stack_name, simply delete the file `.stack_name`.
 ```bash
 cdk diff -c "STACK_NAME=alexis-unique-stack" -c "EC2_TYPE=t2.micro"
 cdk deploy -c "STACK_NAME=alexis-unique-stack" -c "EC2_TYPE=t2.micro"
 ```

 ## Terminating an instance / Destroying a stack.
-Check the context file (`cdk.json`) and ensure the STACK_NAME is that of the one you wish to destroy.
+Check the context file `.stack_name` and ensure the STACK_NAME is that of the one you wish to destroy.
 If not, you will need to specify the STACK_NAME parameter when destroying the stack.
 i.e:
 ```cdk